cybercog/yii2-mongodb-gtreetable/README.md

 ### Widget

-The main task of `gilek\gtreetable\Widget` widget is generate parameters to bootstrap-gtreetable plugin and adding required files.
+The main task of `songlipeng2003\gtreetable\Widget` widget is generate parameters to bootstrap-gtreetable plugin and adding required files.
 When container in not available he also response for creating it.
 Class has following properties:

   + `$assetBundle` (AssetBundle) - parameter allows to overflow the main `AssetBundle` packet i.e. `Asset`,